ghc-proposals/ghc-proposals/expression-ambiguity.rst

    language without the need of extra mechanisms for dealing with ambiguity problems that arise in the presence of MPTCs.

- • Define resolved overloading, via resolved constraint, by considering not the syntactic property that type variables in a constraint π ∈ C do not occur in the simple type τ of a constrained type C⇒τ, but the property that type variables in a constraint π ∈ C are unreachable from the set of type variables of τ.
+ • Define overloading resolution trigger condition, by considering not the syntactic property that type variables in a constraint π ∈ C do not occur in the simple type τ of a constrained type C⇒τ, but the property that type variables in a constraint π ∈ C are unreachable from the set of type variables of τ.

-   When overloading is resolved, and only then, unifying instances determine if resolved constraint π is ambiguous (if there are 2 or more instances that unify with π), unsatisfiable (if there is no unifying instance) or can be removed from the constrained type (if there is a single unifying instance).
+   Upon the overloading trigger condition, and only then, unifying instances determine if resolved constraint π is ambiguous (if there are 2 or more instances that unify with π), unsatisfiable (if there is no unifying instance) or can be removed from the constrained type (if there is a single unifying instance).

-   This is enough to solve the root cause of problems: first it must be considered whether overloading is resolved or not (no ambiguity can occur when overloading is not resolved), and only after overloading is resolved, it must be checked whether there is ambiguity or not, unsatisfiability or not, or whether resolved constraints can be removed from the constrained type.
+   This is enough to solve the root cause of problems: first it must be considered whether overloading must be checked or not yet (no ambiguity can occur when overloading must not yet be checked), and only after overloading is resolved, it must be checked whether there is ambiguity or not, unsatisfiability or not, or whether resolved constraints can be removed from the constrained type.